ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/audit-faq.rst

    goss -g goss.yml -v

-Goss is designed to run from the scripts passing values into goss for metadata.
-Without these values being set goss fails.
-These values can bee seen towards the end of the goss.yml file
+Goss is designed to run from the scripts passing discovered variables into Goss for metadata.
+Without these values being set, Goss will fail.
+These metadata variables can bee seen towards the end of the goss.yml file.
+With the run_audit script showing how these are variables are created and passed to Goss.